 Someone a few doors down was making use of the weather not being quite as nice as it had been on previous days, by burning stuff in their garden.
 In the first few days of the lockdown the street was buzzing; not with people getting too close but with lawnmowers, and those other noisy gardening things for bushes and hedges, hoses for car washes, chatter and chains as small families of cyclists passed by.
-Cars would return home with big shops, drivers shouting over its rooftop to neighbours which supermarket still had toilet roll and bread in stock.
+The little lockdown changes were almost imperceivable: cars would return home with big shops, drivers shouting over its rooftop to neighbours which supermarket still had toilet roll and bread in stock.

-By a day or two, the hoses were reeled in, the lawnmowers shut away again in sheds, and the holiday feeling of the new lockdown had subsided.
+By a day or two, little lockdown changes emerged: the hoses were reeled in, the lawnmowers shut away again in sheds, and the holiday feeling of the new lockdown had subsided.
 Cars stayed parked, no sign of neighbours, much fewer passers-by.

 The smoke from the garden fire furled into the front bedroom window, and mingled with the smell of Ariel non bio from the clothes on the radiator.
 Together they smelled like incense, and I was reminded that there is no Mass.

-The churches closing came as an ominous sign, unnoticed by most, that ‘All This’ was serious.
+The churches closing came as an ominous sign, unnoticed by many, that ‘All This’ was serious.
+But in many communities across the globe, this was more than little lockdown changes.
 In the May blitz of 1941 they didn’t close the churches.
 They said they dug by hand for my great grandmother in the rubble.
 St Anthony’s, Our Lady’s, St Augustine’s.
 Families sought refuge in Holy Cross shelter and were snuffed out in a direct hit.

 Today the priests say Mass behind closed doors.
 We keep our grandmothers behind closed doors too, safe this time.
 Our homes, our only sanctuary now (but are they though, really…?).
 There is no warning of what could creep up on us here.
 There is no siren to listen out for.
 The quiet roads let you hear that the skies are quiet too.